 At June 30, 2021, the Lottery reported a liability of \$145.6 million for its proportionate share of the State's net pension liability.
 The net pension liability was measured as of June 30, 2020, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
-The SCO determined the Lottery's proportionate share based on the Lottery's share of pensionable compensation to the State's total pensionable compensation amounts for each plan in which the Lottery participates, to provide the Lottery's proportion was 0.386 percent for the State Miscellaneous Plan and 0.082 percent for the State Peace Officers/Firefighters Plan.
+The SCO determined the Lottery's proportionate share based on the Lottery's share of pensionable compensation to the State's total pensionable compensation amounts for each plan in which the Lottery participates, to provide the Lottery's net pension liability and related GASB 68 accounting elements.
+At June 30, 2020, the Lottery's proportion was 0.386 percent for the State Miscellaneous Plan and 0.082 percent for the State Peace Officers/Firefighters Plan.
 These proportions represent an increase of 0.004 percentage points for the State Miscellaneous Plan and an increase of 0.012 percentage points for the State Peace Officers/Firefighters Plan from the proportions measured as of June 30, 2019.